 Smart global brands know how best to adapt their products and services to meet the needs and aspirations of consumers in local markets.
-Learning how to cater to new audiences is the key to scaling your brand around the globe.
-But in order for a brand to appeal to many varied audiences, it needs to understand the finer nuances of local culture.
+Learning how to cater to new audiences is the key to scaling your brand around the globe, and adopting cultural sensitivity in advertising can play a big part in that.
+In order for a brand to appeal to many varied audiences, it needs to understand the finer nuances of local culture.

 Adapting your product or service to suit local needs and expectations obviously helps your brand cater to its audience.
 But it’s not as simple as just adapting your clothing range to suit a different climate or tweaking your recipe to cater to a local palate.

 Your brand also needs to adapt its messaging to meet local cultural expectations.
 It’s a key part of making the brand both acceptable and memorable as well as avoiding any blunders that can alienate an audience.